snavc270/code1_Fall2018/week6/README.md

 ## Basic (required)
 1. Create an array of strings.
-2. Use probability to randomly display text from your string array
+2. Use probability to display text from your string array
 3. Create an array to store the position of multiple shapes (5+)
 4. Assign values to your position array using a for loop
-5. Complete midterm practice assingment
+5. Complete midterm practice assignment

 ## Challenge
 1. Create collision in the bouncing ball sketch we created in class